 What was described as "most compelling new work I have seen this year"1 by Michael Billington in its original run, at Finborough theatre in 2011, has sadly not translated well to the West End for a number of reasons.
-Despite its plentiful flaws, which I will discuss in a moment, the script is spectacular - Dawn King's writing is impeccable in an otherwise dreary production.
+Despite its plentiful flaws, the script is spectacular - Dawn King's writing is impeccable in an otherwise dreary production.

 The story is set in a not so distant future, where a barren England lives in fear of foxes, which have been labelled by government as the root of all evil in society.
 In a remote farmhouse, a farmer and his wife are sent a 'Foxfinder' from the government - stationed to discover why their crop has been declining.
 King's script is clever, and creates the perfect parable for our ailing society, where the government seeks to scapegoat its most vulnerable inhabitants to cover for its failings.

 Beyond the script however, and it starts to fall apart.
 The key issue is the acting - Iwan Rheon is a fairly compelling lead as the foxfinder, unfortunately, the rest of the lead cast let him down.
 Heida Reed and Paul Nicholls, whom play a couple grieving for their infant son, have no discernible chemistry.
 Despite their starry billing, their actions feel very surface-level and over directed - you see their eyes marking out their actions before they take them, and their silences, which are clearly meant to be as a couple who cannot find the words to communicate, rather feel as though they are waiting for their next cue.
 As a result, the audience are not quite sure how to take them both.
 There is clear evidence of misfire, for as the drama reaches its conclusion, rather than gasps of horror you hear chuckles of laughter from the audience at the Farmer's crazed actions.